luc-blaeser/auction/Installation.md

 * **Chrome** browser.
 (Currently, Firefox has some issues with Internet Identity login.)
 * Disable the **popup blocker** for the local frontend URL during development.

-# Workshop Solution

-* A example solution with a complete Motoko backend implementation is available in the Git branch `solution`.